Project

 individual pfctl snort2c tables per interface only blocking IPs for specific interface when a rule triggers in snort/suricata

-Added by Felix S about 3 years ago.
-Updated about 3 years ago.
+Added by Felix S almost 4 years ago.
+Updated almost 4 years ago.

 Status: